Nintendo boosts Switch sales forecast as shortage eases

 Nintendo swung to a six-month profit of 69.6 billion yen ($613.8 million) from a loss a year ago.
 More importantly, it nearly doubled its forecast for full-year profit to 125 billion yen ($1.1 billion).

-The company is riding high on the success of the convertible console, which works as both a home video game system and one you can take on the go.
-Thanks to titles like Zelda: Breath of the Wild and Super Mario Odyssey, the Switch is expected to be a hot item again this holiday.
+The company is riding high on the success of the convertible console, which works as both a home video game system and a game machine you can take on the go.
+Thanks to titles like Zelda: Breath of the Wild and Super Mario Odyssey, the Switch is expected to be a hot item again this holiday shopping season.

 Discuss: Nintendo boosts Switch sales forecast as...